 A company’s growth relies heavily on effective headcount planning, which is the single biggest expense impacting profit and revenue.
 Human capital efficiency measures the number of employees across the organization to determine how many it will take to sustain current ARR and create a forecast for new ARR.
-Inefficiency in this metric could point to issues in customer acquisition or misaligned ratios for department-level resources.
+Inefficiency in this metric, or in similar metrics like revenue per employee, could point to issues in customer acquisition or misaligned ratios for department-level resources.

 To calculate your human capital efficiency, take your total ARR and divide it by the number of full-time employees.

 How to Improve Your Financial Efficiency

 The most financially efficient companies find ways to maximize the productivity of operational functions while minimizing costs where possible.

 To improve your financial efficiency, you need to find opportunities to optimize any and all aspects of your business, from customer communications to the daily tools and processes that drive your business.
 Start improving your financial efficiency with the following suggestions.

 Improve Collaboration Between Finance and the Rest of the Organization